Blendify/blender-manual/trunk/blender_docs/manual/game_engine/python_api/videotexture.rst

 Here is a `demo <http://www.graphicall.org/ftp/ben2610/VideoTextureDemo2video.blend>`__ that demonstrates the use of two videos alternatively on the same texture.
-Note that it requires an additional video file which is the elephant dream teaser.
+Note that it requires an additional video file which is the *Elephant Dream* teaser.
-You can replace with another other file that you want to run the demo.
+You can replace it with another file that you want to run the demo.

 Here is a `demo <http://www.graphicall.org/ftp/ben2610/VideoTextureDemo2videoMix.blend>`__ that demonstrates the use of the ``ImageMix`` source.